turbot/tailpipe-plugin-aws/docs/index.md

 ### Credentials from an EC2 Instance Profile

-If you are running Tailpipe on a AWS EC2 instance, and that instance has an [instance profile attached](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) then Tailpipe will automatically use the associated IAM role without other credentials:
+If you are running Tailpipe on a AWS EC2 instance, and that instance has an [instance profile attached](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) then Tailpipe will automatically use the associated IAM role without other credentials.